ejsiron/HyperV-NSClient-PerfCounters/README.md

 ```

 ### Secure command
+Treat this as an example only.
+You will need to supply your own certificate paths and names.
 ```
 # Retrieves performance information for Hyper-V virtual machines
 # HOSTADDRESS: always attach to the cluster or host that owns the virtual machine